Amalgamated Housing Cooperative

-The Amalgamated Housing Cooperative is a limited-equity cooperative in New York City.
-Organized by the Amalgamated Clothing Workers (ACW), a Manhattan-based socialist labor union, the co-op's original cluster of Tudor-style buildings was erected at the southern edge of Van Cortlandt Park in 1927.
+The Amalgamated Housing Corporation (known colloquially as The Amalgamated) is a limited-dividend housing business corp. in New York City.
+Organized in 1927 under 1926 State Housing Law for the Amalgamated Clothing Workers (ACW), a Manhattan-based socialist labor union, the housing company original cluster of Tudor-style buildings was erected at the southern edge of Van Cortlandt Park in 1927.
 Additional buildings were added in the post-World War II period, and in the 1970s.

 The Amalgamated's delivery of attractive, affordable housing for working-class New Yorkers; its remarkable survival through the Great Depression; and its continued success and growth earned it praise from Franklin D. Roosevelt, among others.
 While it first served as a proof-of-concept for a self-help model of urban affordable housing, it later became a model for the much larger, state-sponsored limited-equity housing co-ops built in New York City during the post-World War II period.
-These included its sister co-op, Park Reservoir (the state's first Mitchell-Lama co-op, with buildings on Sedgwick and Orloff Avenues); as well as Penn South in Manhattan, Rochdale Village in Queens, Co-op City in the Bronx, and others.
+These included its sister co-op, Park Reservoir (the state's first Mitchell-Lama or limited-profit cooperative corp., with buildings on Sedgwick and Orloff Avenues); as well as Penn South in Manhattan, Rochdale Village in Queens, Co-op City in the Bronx, and others.
 Amid the decline and abandonment that plagued much of the West Bronx in the 1970s and 1980s, the Amalgamated remained an anchor of stability.

 As of 2024, the Amalgamated comprised 11 residential buildings, with 1,468 units, ranging from studio to five-bedroom apartments.
 It forms the core of the Van Cortlandt Village section of the Bronx, situated between Van Cortlandt Park, to the north, and the Jerome Park Reservoir, to the south and east.